Robi Hansda

-Robi Hansda (রবি হাঁসদা; born 9 June 1999) is an Indian footballer who plays as a forward currently in Mohammedan SC on loan in the winter opening transfer session of AIFF.
+Robi Hansda (রবি হাঁসদা; born 9 June 1999) is an Indian professional footballer who plays as a forward.
+He currently plays for JHR Royal City.
 He gained national prominence during the 2024–25 Santosh Trophy, where he emerged as the tournament's top scorer, leading West Bengal to victory.

 Club career

 Hansda began his career with Cossipore Saraswati Club before moving to Rainbow Athletic Club.
 He later joined Calcutta Customs Club, signing a two-year contract.

 In the 2024–25 Santosh Trophy, Hansda became a key player for the West Bengal team, scoring a record-breaking 12 goals in the tournament, breaking a longstanding record and earning the Player of the Championship award.

 In the winter transfer session of the AIFF, Hansda was picked by Indian Super League club Mohammedan SC on loan, while other teams like East Bengal also were on the lookout for him.

 Personal life

-Robi Hansda was born on 9 June 1999 in Mosharu, a village in Bhatar, Purba Bardhaman, West Bengal, India.
-He grew up in a Santal family that faced significant financial challenges.
-His father, Sultan Hansda, was a daily wage laborer who later drove a Toto (Electric rickshaw) to support the family, while his mother, Tulsi Hansda, worked as a laborer.

 From a young age, Hansda displayed a passion for football, with his parents encouraging him despite their modest circumstances.
 In 2024 his father died unexpectedly, creating a major personal and emotional setback.
 This loss left Hansda contemplating quitting football to focus on supporting his family.
 He dedicated his success to his father.